simonski/vizualiser/DESIGN.md

 Render each month along the x axis, centred.

-## Modules
+## Cards

-The Legend, Scene Picker and Graph are all examples of Modules.
-A Module can be drag-and-dropped and resized.
+The Legend, Scene Picker and Graph are all examples of Cards.
+A Card can be drag-and-dropped and resized.

-When a user mouse-over hovers over a Module, the drag/drop drop ability appears as a menu rendered across the top over the width of the Module.
+When a user mouse-over hovers over a Card, the drag/drop drop ability appears as a menu rendered across the top over the width of the Card.

-When a user mouse-over hovers over Module, the resize picker appears in the bottom-right of the Module.
+When a user mouse-over hovers over Card, the resize picker appears in the bottom-right of the Card.

-For any Module, (Graph, Scene Picker, Legend), all content must be drawn within their bounds.
-Do not overdraw the bounds of the Module.
+For any Card, (Graph, Scene Picker, Legend), all content must be drawn within their bounds.
+Do not overdraw the bounds of the Card.

-A Graph is a module like any other; render the round-rect, header and resizing in teh same manner as the Scene Picker, Legend. and Playback.
+A Graph is a card like any other; render the round-rect, header and resizing in teh same manner as the Scene Picker, Legend. and Playback.

-The bounds of a Module should be rendered as as a round-rect when rendered.
+The bounds of a Card should be rendered as as a round-rect when rendered.

-## Moving Modules
+## Moving Cards

-When drag-dropping, the bounds of the Module should be rendered subtly.
-When a Module gets close to another Module, the edges should render in a greater luminosity to indicate they will collide.
+When drag-dropping, the bounds of the Card should be rendered subtly.
+When a Card gets close to another Card, the edges should render in a greater luminosity to indicate they will collide.

-The "receiving" Module should attempt to move itself away as if it were repelled.
-In the case that the user drops the active module, the repelled module should then persist with its new size.
+The "receiving" Card should attempt to move itself away as if it were repelled.
+In the case that the user drops the active card, the repelled card should then persist with its new size.